How the game library works from a user perspective: browsing systems, managing ROMs, and keeping your library up to date.

 Startup Behavior

-On first launch or after a rebuild, the app scans all system directories to index your ROMs.
+On first launch, normal startup, or after a rebuild, the app scans all visible system directories to index your ROMs and catch offline changes.
 During this process:

 • Pages are fully usable while scanning runs in the background